Cesarewitch Handicap Preview: Tips, Betting Offers and Odds, 4.10 at Newmarket, 12 October 2019

 NB – We’ve also got Dewhurst Stakes betting tips and offers for the other big race this weekend!

-- Frederic each way at 80/1 with Betfair
+- Carnwennan each way at 40/1 with Paddy Power

 Free Bets, Enhanced Odds and Betting Offers